energy-sustainability/energy-sustainability.github.io/_pages/RNN_lab_autonomous.md

 ### Complementary sites

-In the original experiment we predicted the **wind speed** using the data from one site, the dataset includes three additional sites that are geographically close (they are in the vertices of a 2 km square).
-We can leverage the information of the *wind speed* from the other sites.
+In the original experiment we predicted the **PM10** using the data from one site, the dataset includes three additional sites that are geographically close.
+We can leverage the information of the *PM10* from the other sites.

 Do the following:

- * Use the previous architecture (you have now also 4 variables, 4 wind speeds) and study how the MSE changes if you change the size of the units (more/less memory), the dropout and the lenth of the input window.
+ * Use the previous architecture with the PM10 of all sites and study how the MSE changes if you change the size of the units (more/less memory), the dropout and the lenth of the input window.